 How can you simply and succinctly explain what you do to a potential prospect or other interested party, and make them want to learn more?
 How can you ensure that your story is consistently communicated in every marketing message and in every sales conversation?
 The key is to make the story simple and uncomplicated - the sort of story that can be laid out in three short sentences and told in the time it takes to ride in an elevator (or a lift, to us Brits).

 The “elevator pitch” first came to prominence as a device used by companies to explain their business to potential investors - an audience that is famously intolerant of rambling, poorly thought-through answers to the question “what exactly is it that you do?”
 But it turns out that your prospects think the same way - and if you make your explanation of what you do over-complicated, irrelevant or uninteresting, you can be sure that they will switch off.

 8 key points

 I'm a great fan of the structure introduced by Geoffrey Moore in “Crossing the Chasm”, the classic guide to high-tech marketing.
-I’ve made a few minor adjustments to his formula in the light of experience - you download a copy of our tip sheet here.
+I’ve made a few minor adjustments to his formula in the light of experience - you can download a copy of our tip sheet here.
 But the key elements remain the same.
 In 30 seconds or less, your elevator pitch needs to address the following 8 points: